Networking and Parallel Systems Lab

 The Networking and Parallel Systems (NPS) Lab investigates runtime systems and programming models for parallel computer architectures; architectures, algorithms and security issues for networking applications; algorithm acceleration on parallel computer architectures, and hardware-software co-design.
 We work with various kinds of parallel hardware: multi-core general purpose processors, many-core GPUs, network processors, FPGAs, and HPC clusters.
 We enjoy working at the intersection between hardware and software.

-The NPS lab is equipped with four HPC servers with high-end Nvidia GPUs (Tesla C2050, C2070, C2075, K20 and K40x) and Intel Phi Coprocessors; eight workstations with 4-core Intel CPUs and low-end Nvidia GPUs (Quadro 2000, GeForce GTX 460 and GTX 480); Nvidia CARMA and Jetson TK1 devices and 1G and 10G NetFPGA boards.
+The NPS lab is equipped with five HPC servers with high-end Nvidia GPUs (Tesla C2050, C2070, C2075, K20 and K40x, Titan X) and Intel Phi Coprocessors; eight workstations with 4-core Intel CPUs and low-end Nvidia GPUs (Quadro 2000, GeForce GTX 460 and GTX 480); Nvidia CARMA and Jetson TK1 devices and 1G and 10G NetFPGA boards.

 - July 2016: Congratulations to Michael for a great MS thesis defense!